 TunesKit iOS System Recovery Features

-- Efficiently resolve iPod touch won't turn on issue
+- Efficiently resolve iPod touch will not turn on issue

 - Fix various iOS problems without data loss